 Going through Customs & Immigration

-When you are entering Canada, you will pass through Customs.
-A Canada Border Service Agency (CBSA) officer will ask to see your passport and your study permit (or letter of authorization) and temporary resident visa (if required).
+When you enter Canada, you will pass through Customs.
+A Canada Border Service Agency (CBSA) officer will ask to see your passport and your study and co-op work permit (or letter of authorization) and temporary resident visa (if required).
 If you are a permanent resident of Canada or the U.S, you should bring your Permanent Resident Card with you.
 Additional information is available here.

 Be sure to have all important documents with you and not in your packed luggage.
 These documents include: